vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/17_bhAgavata-brAhmaNya-pramANam.md

 > "No organ of knowledge, whether in Veda or in ordinary process,
 becomes efficacious in determining the object
 that is to be realized through the accompanying circumstances
-unless it is favoured by these circumstances.
+unless it is favoured by these circumstances.252

+[252]: not identified.
 </details>

 <details><summary>मूलम्</summary>